terrier-org/pyterrier/docs/rewrite.rst

 Stashing the Documents
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes you want to apply a query rewriting function as a re-ranker, but your rewriting function uses a different document ranking.
+Very rarely..., you might want to apply a query rewriting function as a re-ranker, but your rewriting function uses a different document ranking.
 In this case, you can use `pt.rewrite.stash_results()` to stash the retrieved documents for each query, so they can be recovered and
 re-ranked later using your rewritten query formulation.